Kinetina/snort-/README.md

 [ attribute 1 is discrete(0) or continunous(1) ]  [ attribute 2 is discrete(0) or continunous(1) ]  ......

-[ number of types for attributes 1 ]  [ number of types for attributes 2 ]  .......[ number of classes for prediction re
+[ number of types for attributes 1 ]  [ number of types for attributes 2 ]  .......[ number of classes for prediction result ]

+* F